jmclozano/mychartFINALproject/README.md

 >![Image of Chart](https://jmclozano.github.io/mychartFINALproject/img/sample%20chart%20js.png)

-# Process:
+# Process: :earth_americas:
-This is a new project.
-I will use this data to reflect the school’s implementation of the technology. (data)
+For this new project I will sample data to reflect the school’s implementation of the technology. (data)

 Update HTML for meeting - drop-down menu
 By school  (view Teachers and Grades by School using the technology Total district

-*Visualize user input into graph - possible button with drop-down to see different reference points of data
+*possible button with drop-down to see different delivery options

 Review youtube videos on chart.js
 >![Image of Chart](https://jmclozano.github.io/mychartFINALproject/img/youtube.png)